-MATERIAL AND METHODS
+METHODS

-This cross-sectional study was conducted in the medicine department of Jinnah medical college Peshawar for the duration of 06 months from November 2020 to April 2021.
-The sample included all patients with type-II diabetes mellitus registered in the family physician plan.
-The data of 300 patients with type-II diabetes mellitus were collected from the medicine department.
-The data collection tool is performed using a review of physical as well as electronic health files available in "hospital System" as well as diabetic patient care files under the title of "Diabetes Management".
-The individuals are subjected to anthropometric examinations, screening, diabetes care, and its complications, including ischemic heart disease, based on age, sex, and care, according to middle-aged and elderly care programs.
-Body mass index was considered by dividing weight into kilograms per square meter of patient height by meters and based on the criteria of the National Heart, Lung, and Blood Association (NHLBI, Lung, Heart National Institute Blood and into 6 subgroups, normal weight, and Grade 1, 2 and 3 obesities were divided.
-Diabetes was confirmed conferring to the criteria of the American Diabetes Association, and ischemic heart disease is diagnosed by a family physician and referred to a cardiologist according to national guidelines and approval by a specialist and sending feedback.
-In cases of no feedback, subjects were evaluated by observing the total case summary and evidence of myocardial ischemia including ECG, test stress and cardiac interventions such as PCI percutaneous (coronary CABG and coronary intervention) by artery bypass graft surgery.
+This cross-sectional study was conducted in the medicine department of LUHS Jamshoro for a duration of six months, from November 2020 to April 2021.
+The sample included all patients with type II diabetes mellitus registered in the family physician plan.
+The data of 300 patients with type II diabetes mellitus was collected from the medicine department.
+The data collection tool is performed using a review of physical as well as electronic health files available in the "hospital system" as well as diabetic patient care files under the title "Diabetes Management."
+The individuals are subjected to anthropometric examinations, screening, diabetes care, and its complications, including ischemic heart disease, based on age, sex, and care, according to middleaged and elderly care programs.
+Body mass index was considered by dividing weight into kilograms per square meter of patient height by meters and based on the criteria of the National Heart, Lung, and Blood Association (NHLBI, Lung, and Heart National Institute).
+Blood and into 6 subgroups, normal weight, and Grade 1, 2, and 3 obesities were divided.
+Diabetes was confirmed according to the criteria of the American Diabetes Association, and ischemic heart disease is diagnosed by a family physician and referred to a cardiologist according to national quidelines and approval by a specialist, who then sends feedback.
+In cases of no feedback, subjects were evaluated by observing the total case summary and evidence of myocardial ischemia, including ECG, test stress, and cardiac interventions such as PCI percutaneous (coronary CABG and coronary intervention) and artery bypass graft surgery.
 Random telephone interviews were conducted with patients and their families to ensure the validity and reliability of the information.
-After data collection, the data were analyzed using SPSS version 23 as quantitative analysis.
+After data collection, the data were analyzed using SPSS version 23 for quantitative analysis.
 Chi-square and significant level were performed with 0.005 precision.